 Myl work investigates epistemological and ontological bodies of knowledge to answer questions under a range of interests—human physiology at depth, wildlife hazard mitigation at airports, and meteorite research societies to name a few.
 Merging subjective and experiential data collection with fieldwork and research processes, I develop narratives that question human/nature relationships and venture into imagined futures and the speculative unknown.

-My work is often performative and exploratory.
-It emerges in a variety of forms and media including sound, video, drawing, prints, journals and logs, books, scans, artifacts, performance, and sculpture.
+My work is often performative and exploratory, and involves creating artifacts, text, and stories/narratives in a number of different styles/tones for use in installations, analog environments, and other media formats including sound, video, drawing, prints, journals and logs, books, scans, performances, and sculpture.
 Within each installation the products of my research are presented with all of their nuance, open questions, unfinished thoughts, and poetic connections to abstract, metaphysical concepts, leaving room for ones own subjective experience to interpret the coded narrative of the work.